-How to Turn Off Hardware Acceleration in Google Chrome
+How to Shut Off Google Chrome Hardware Acceleration

 - Open Google Chrome.

-- Click the menu button (It says Customize and control Google Chrome when you hover over it) at the top-right corner of the window.
+- Click the three dots at the top-right corner of the window.

 - Click Settings.

-- Scroll down to the System section and click the button to the right of Use hardware acceleration when available.
+- Click the button to the right of Use hardware acceleration when available.